Toward Efficient Polynomial Preconditioning for GMRES: Review

 Since $A$ is real-valued, any complex harmonic Ritz values occur in conjugate pairs.
 The modified Leja ordering sorts complex conjugates consecutively, allowing us to avoid complex arithmetic by combining conjugate pairs.
 Suppose that $\theta_k = a + bi$ and $\theta_{k+1} = a - bi$.
 Then

-Thus, to apply $\pi(A)$ with a complex Ritz value, we can compute two factors of the polynomial and apply them together (see Algorithm \ref{Alg:APAtimesb}).
+Thus, for $\pi(A)$ with a complex Ritz value, we can apply two factors of the polynomial together (see Algorithm \ref{Alg:APAtimesb}).

 Sometimes $\pi(\alpha)$ will have a very steep slope near one of the roots $\theta_k$.
 This means that applying $\phi(A)$ to a vector can be ill-conditioned.
-To resolve this problem in \cite{EmbreePPArnoldi}, $\pi(\alpha)$ is expanded to have extra copies of the term $(1-\alpha/\theta_k)$, i.e. to have a root of higher multiplicity at $\theta_k$.
+To resolve this problem in \cite{PPArnoldi}, $\pi(\alpha)$ is expanded to have extra copies of the term $(1-\alpha/\theta_k)$, i.e. to have a root of higher multiplicity at $\theta_k$.
 This flattens the polynomial near $\theta_k$ and makes the preconditioner application more stable.
+(See more details in Example 6 and Figure 3.2.)
 To determine how many extra roots are needed at $\theta_k$, we compute a `product of other factors' or `$pof$' which estimates the slope of $\pi(\alpha)$ near $\theta_k$.
-Experiments in \cite{EmbreePPArnoldi} suggested that one should add an extra root $\theta_k$ when $pof(k) > 10^4$ and for every factor of $10^{14}$ beyond that.
+Experiments in \cite{PPArnoldi} suggested that one should add an extra root $\theta_k$ when $pof(k) > 10^4$ and another for every factor of $10^{14}$ beyond that.
 Algorithm \ref{Alg:RootAdding} gives the procedure to automate adding roots for stability.
-We find this is equally useful for solving linear equations with GMRES as it was for finding eigenvalues with Arnoldi.
-An experiment with root adding for linear equations appears in Subsection \ref{Sec:StabilityEx}.
+Subsections \ref{Sec:StabilityEx} and \ref{Sec:RootAdding} further discuss advantages and potential difficulties of adding roots.
+Problems which benefit from added roots appear throughout the paper.